 Inflation Tracker

-UPDATED: Price Tracker & Inflation Checker – Data Through August 2025
+UPDATED: Price Tracker & Inflation Checker – Data Available Through Year-End 2025

 Features Finance Food & Drink

-Beef prices continued to rise, month after month, standing in August at $6.626 per pound.
+Beef prices continued to rise, month after month, up at about $6.50 per pound, up about 20% from January 2025.
 The sky seems to be the limit as the climb has been steady and relentless, going from about $5.00 per pound in January of 2024 to a recent record high.
+For more information on beef prices, read: Beef Prices Are at a Record.
+The Winners: Cattle Ranchers – WSJ

-Milk is having a slow, but steady increase in pricing, up in August to an average of $4.171 per gallon.
+Milk has had a slow, but steady increase in pricing, up in December to an average of $4.05 per gallon.

-How the impact of tariffs or threatened tariffs, the war in the Mideast and in Ukraine, and civil unrest at home will affect prices in September and beyond will be the subject of future reports with many producers and utilities announcing price increases.
+How the impact of tariffs or threatened tariffs, the doings in South American and the war in Ukraine, and civil unrest at home will affect prices in 2026 and beyond will be the subject of future reports with many producers and utilities announcing price increases.

 The categories we are tracking are: